AnonymouX47/termvisage/docs/source/concepts.rst

-By default (i.e without changing the config option value or specifying either command-line option), ``termvisage`` tries to determine the value from the :term:`active terminal` which works on most mordern terminal emulators (currently supported on UNIX-like platforms only).
+By default (i.e without changing the config option value or specifying either command-line option), ``termvisage`` tries to determine the value from the :term:`active terminal` which works on most modern terminal emulators (currently supported on UNIX-like platforms only).
 This is probably the best choice, except the terminal emulator or platform doesn't support this feature.